 The relevance of the point can be emphasized by the following images reflecting the contrasting musical preferences of Europeans.

-Contrasting caricatures of "harmonization" in governance?
+Contrasting caricatures of "harmonization"

-(reproduced from Governing Civilization through Civilizing Governance Global challenge for a turbulent future, 2008)
+in governance? (reproduced from Governing Civilization through Civilizing Governance Global challenge for a turbulent future, 2008) |

-Top-down "static" vision?
+Top-down "static" vision? "explicit imaginary" |

-Bottom-up "non-static" vision?
+Bottom-up "non-static" vision? "implicit real" |

-EU "non-Constitutional" Reform Treaty
+"non-Constitutional" Reform

-suppressing reference to the EU anthem (Beethoven's Ode to Joy)
+Treaty (in process of ratification under questionable conditions of "democratic deficit") suppressing reference to the EU anthem (Beethoven's Ode to Joy) |

-All Blacks of Davos vs All Greens of Porto Alegre: reframing global strategic discord through polyphony?
+(notably musical lyrics) offers a way forward, possibilities might include: A Singable Earth Charter, EU Constitution or Global Ethic?
+All Blacks of Davos vs All Greens of Porto Alegre: reframing global strategic discord through polyphony? |

 The contrasting images above highlight dramatically the challenge for any science through which values are embodied in governance.
 The images are provocatively indicative of contrasting appreciations of democracy, freedom and justice.